revodavid/openai-prompt-engineering-lab/docs/00-Introduction.md

 ## Feedback

 We would love to hear your feedback on this lab.
-Please use the Discussions tab for comments, or the Issues tab for bugs or suggestions.
+Please visit the [Github repository for this lab](https://github.com/revodavid/openai-prompt-engineering-lab) and use the Discussions tab for comments, or the Issues tab for bugs or suggestions.